JaxonWright/cis357/README.md

 A playground to get an introduction to what Swift is like
 ### Homework 2
 A simple iOS app that calculates distance and bearing between two geo locations
+### Homework 3
+A simple Android app that calculates distance and bearing between two geo locations